surabhib1994/TM_POC/modules/cicd/README.md

    - `setup.py`: Package configuration
 3. Set up the required secrets in your repository:
    - Go to Settings > Secrets and variables > Actions
-   - Add the following secrets:
+   - Add the following secrets for each environment:
+     - `DATABRICKS_HOST_DEV`: Databricks workspace URL for DEV
+     - `DATABRICKS_TOKEN_DEV`: Databricks access token for DEV
+     - `DATABRICKS_HOST_QA`: Databricks workspace URL for QA
+     - `DATABRICKS_TOKEN_QA`: Databricks access token for QA
-     - `DATABRICKS_HOST`: Databricks workspace URL
+     - `DATABRICKS_HOST_PROD`: Databricks workspace URL for PROD
-     - `DATABRICKS_TOKEN`: Databricks access token
+     - `DATABRICKS_TOKEN_PROD`: Databricks access token for PROD
 4. Place the workflow file in `.github/workflows/python-workflow.yml`

-#### Required Secrets
+#### Environment-Specific Deployments

-Configure the following secrets in your GitHub repository:

-- `DATABRICKS_HOST`: Databricks workspace URL
-- `DATABRICKS_TOKEN`: Databricks access token
+The workflow is configured to deploy to different environments based on the branch:
+- **DEV**: Deploys when code is pushed to the `develop` branch
+- **QA**: Deploys when code is pushed to a `release/*` branch
+- **PROD**: Deploys when code is pushed to the `main` branch

+You can also manually trigger a deployment to a specific environment using the workflow dispatch feature.

 ### Azure DevOps Pipeline